-- Onsite federal employees, onsite contractors, and visitors who need to report to the workplace must complete symptom screening before they report each day.
+- Onsite federal employees, onsite contractor employees, and visitors who need to report to the workplace must complete symptom screening before they report each day.

 - The Facility Security Committee (FSC) must decide which screen criteria and procedures to use, and coordinate with security organizations.

-Q: Is symptom screening required before agency onsite employees, onsite contractors, and visitors come to the workplace?
+Q: Is symptom screening required before agency onsite employees, onsite contractor employees, and visitors come to the workplace?

 - First, the FSC must vote to adopt Enhanced Entry Screening Services (EEES).